google/fhir-data-pipes/doc/docs/tutorials/single_machine.md

 **NOTE: You need to configure only one of the following options:**

-1. For FHIR Search API (works for any FHIR server):
+=== "For FHIR Search API (works for any FHIR server):"

-   * Open [`docker/config/application.yaml`](https://github.com/google/fhir-data-pipes/blob/master/docker/config/application.yaml) and edit the value of `fhirServerUrl` to match the FHIR server you are connecting to.
+    1. Open [`docker/config/application.yaml`](https://github.com/google/fhir-data-pipes/blob/master/docker/config/application.yaml) and edit the parameter `fhirServerUrl` to match the FHIR server you are connecting to.
-   * Comment out the `dbConfig` in this case.
+    2. Comment out the paramter: `dbConfig`.

-2. For direct DB access (specific to HAPI FHIR servers):
+=== "For direct DB access (specific to HAPI FHIR servers):"

-   * Comment out `fhirServerUrl`
+    1. Open [`docker/config/application.yaml`](https://github.com/google/fhir-data-pipes/blob/master/docker/config/application.yaml) and comment out the paramter: `fhirServerUrl`
-   * Set `dbConfig` to the DB connection config file, e.g., [`docker/config/hapi-postgres-config_local.json`](https://github.com/google/fhir-data-pipes/blob/master/docker/config/hapi-postgres-config_local.json);
+    2. Set `dbConfig` to the DB connection config file, e.g. [`docker/config/hapi-postgres-config_local.json`](https://github.com/google/fhir-data-pipes/blob/master/docker/config/hapi-postgres-config_local.json).
-   * Edit the values in this file to match the database for the FHIR server you are connecting to.
+    3. Edit the json values in this file to match the database for the FHIR server you are connecting to.

 ### Flattened views

 With the default config, you will create both Parquet files (under `dwhRootPrefix`) and flattened views in the database configured by `sinkDbConfigPath` [here](https://github.com/google/fhir-data-pipes/blob/27d691e91d0fe6ef4c9624acba4e68bca145c973/docker/config/application.yaml#L42).
-* If you don't need flattened views you can comment out that setting.
+**If you don't need flattened views you can comment out that setting.**

-* If you do need them, make sure you create the DB referenced in the connection config file, e.g., with the following SQL query:
+If you do need them, make sure you create the DB referenced in the connection config file with the following SQL query:

 ```sql
 CREATE DATABASE views;
 ```
-which you can run in Postgres like this:
+Run this query in Postgres:
 ```shell
 PGPASSWORD=admin psql -h 127.0.0.1 -p 5432 -U admin postgres -c "CREATE DATABASE views"
 ```